Mexico Part II-- Central Mexico

 Day 8 -- Day trip to Hierve el Agua

 I know what you're thinking, another day trip?
-We were just sitting on a bus for 5 hours the day prior and I want to explore Oaxaca before I leave...
+We were just sitting on a bus for 5 hours the day prior, and I want to explore Oaxaca before I leave...
 I promise you, we'll be back!
-The only reason I arranged this, this way was for time. if you have an extra day to spare, then make this your off day but if you're on the go like us, then day tripping today to one of the only two petrified waterfalls in the world, won't be that bad ... we promise ya!
-We arranged our day trip tour through our hotel.
+The only reason I arranged this way was for the time.
+If you have an extra day to spare, then make this your off day, but if you're on the go like us, then day-tripping today to one of the only two petrified waterfalls in the world won't be that bad ... we promise ya!
+We arranged the day trip tour from our hotel.

 Here's what we did on our tour: